 4. Less Time Waiting In Northeastern Rural Health Clinics

-Over the 4 years in our new rural area, we have had to go to the emergency room several times.
-Even our father who used to stay with us before his passing had to have emergency services.
+Over the past five years in our new rural area, we have had to visit the emergency room several times—even our father, who used to stay with us before his passing, had to have emergency services.

-I have to say the wait times are much less than our former state of Rhode Island.
-There are less people in this rural community, so the wait times are much lower.
-It may take an hour to get there but once there you don’t usually have to wait another hour.
+I must say that the wait times are significantly less than in our former state of Rhode Island.
+There are fewer people in this rural community, so the wait times are much lower.
+It may take an hour to get there, but once you arrive, you usually don’t have to wait another hour.

-Back in Rhode Island, my parents had to wait some nights 8-10 hours before receiving medical care due the amount of patients waiting.
+Back in Rhode Island, my parents had to wait some nights, 8-10 hours before receiving medical care due to the number of patients waiting.

 Disadvantages of Northeastern Rural Health Clinics